paudetseis/academic-kickstart/content/project/CanadianCordillera/index.md

 ---
 title: "Canadian Cordillera"
-summary: "The Canadian Cordillera is a large, elevated and deformed landmass in western Canada created by the forces of plate tectonics.
-Our group uses seismic data to produce images of its deep internal structure, which give insight into its history and evolution."
+summary: "The Canadian Cordillera is a large, elevated and deformed landmass in western Canada created and shaped by the forces of plate tectonics.
+Our group uses seismic data to produce images of its deep internal structure that give insight into its past and current tectonic activity."
 authors: []
 tags: ["CanadianCordillera"]
 categories: []